 SOP - the data archiving

 It is recommended to use external tool to create regular backup of data and other files.
-But it is possible to compress whole projects to archives in Clarity:
+However, entire projects can also be archived directly in Clarity by following these steps:

-• A person with the Archive/Restore privilege (Clarity Administrator or QA worker) must open Clarity and the given Instrument.
+- A user with Archive/Restore privileges (typically an Administrator or QA personnel) must open Clarity and the Instrument.

-• Use the File - Archive... command to open the Backup dialog.
+- Use the Instrument - Archive... command on the Instrument window to open the Backup dialog.

 Backup

-• If you want to delete files from the original location and move them to archive check the Move to Archive checkbox .
+- If you want to move files to the archive and delete them from their original location, check the Move to Archive checkbox ②.

 Caution:

-• Select Projects from the drop down menu in the File Type field .
-The list of available projects will emerge in the File List.
-Select the project you want to archive there.
+- In the File Type field ③, select Projects.
+The list of available projects will appear in the File List.
+Select the project you want to archive.

-• Check Include Common to archive any files that are stored in DataFiles\Common .
+- Optionally, check Include Common to include any files that are stored in DataFiles\Common ④.

-• Choose the path to and the name of the archived file (*.dgz extension) in the Target field .
+- In the Target field ⑤, choose the path and the name of the archived file (*.dgz extension).

 Note: